Dost Muhammad Khan (judge): Judicial career

-During his tenure as Chief Justice, Peshawar High Court, he delivered several major judgments including; terming drone strikes ‘war crimes’, a lifelong disqualification of former president Pervez Musharraf from contesting elections; declaring fuel adjustment charges illegal; taking suo motu notice of women being barred from voting and ordering missing persons be shifted to internment centers.
+During his tenure as Chief Justice of Peshawar High Court, he delivered several major judgments including; terming drone strikes ‘war crimes’, a lifelong disqualification of former president Pervez Musharraf from contesting elections; declaring fuel adjustment charges illegal; taking suo motu notice of women being barred from voting and ordering missing persons be shifted to internment centers.

 Achievements

-Khan took initiatives for the provision of "speedy justice.
+Khan took initiatives for the provision of "speedy justice".
 Mobile courts were established to resolve petty civil disputes and criminal cases at the earliest and at the involved parties’ doorsteps.
 Alternative dispute resolution (ADR) center was established at the Khyber Pakhtunkhwa Judicial Academy for criminal and civil cases pending in courts.
 The E-citizens Grievances Redressal System was introduced at the PHC’s Human Rights Directorate on 13 January 2014 to enable citizens to file their complaints without having to visit the PHC.